-What can peacebuilders learn from a country of under a million people that has risen 43 places on the Global Peace Index in just over a decade?
+What can peacebuilders learn from the country of Bhutan of under a million people that has risen 43 places on the Global Peace Index in just over a decade?

-Bhutan has recorded the largest improvement in peacefulness out of any country in the top 20 of the latest Global Peace Index (GPI).
+Bhutan has recorded the largest improvement in peacefulness out of any country in the top 20 of the 2019 Global Peace Index (GPI).

 The South-Asian nation of less than a million people rose two places on the index in the last year, finding itself the 15th most peaceful country in the world, and in the lead for most peaceful South-Asian regional nation.